1941 Michigan Wolverines football team: Week 4: at Northwestern

-On October 18, 1941, Michigan defeated Wildcats by a 14 to 7 score.
+On October 18, 1941, Michigan defeated Northwestern by a 14 to 7 score.
 Both Michigan touchdowns came on passes from halfback Tom Kuzma.
 The first touchdown pass, in the first quarter, came on a 78-yard drive led by the running of fullback Bob Westfall.
 The touchdown was scored on a trick play as Westfall faked a run from Northwestern's 10-yard line, handed the ball to quarterback George Ceithaml who then lateraled the ball to halfback Tom Kuzma who threw to end Harlin Fraumann in the end zone.
 The second touchdown pass, in the fourth quarter, covered 47 yards, with end Joe Rogers running the final 32 yards after making the reception.
 Bill Melzow kicked both points after touchdown for the Wolverines.
 Northwestern's touchdown was scored on a three-yard run by Otto Graham in the second quarter.
 Michigan was out-gained both on the ground (169 to 128) and in the air (197 to 73), but held Northwestern to a single touchdown.

 Michigan's starting lineup against Northwestern was Fraumann (left end), Al Wistert (left tackle), Robert Kolesar (left guard), Robert Ingalls (center), Merv Pregulman (right guard), Reuben Kelto (right tackle), Rogers (right end), Ceithaml (quarterback), Kuzma (left halfback), Harold "Tippy" Lockard (right halfback), and Westfall (fullback).